CONDITIONS OF SALE

 - You may be required to submit to a search of your person and/or possessions before entering the event.

-- Entry to an event may be refused if the authenticity or validity of a ticket is questionable, including because the ticket has been damaged or defaced in any way, or has not been purchased from Golf Australia or other authorised points of sale.
+- Entry to an event may be refused if the authenticity or validity of a pass is questionable, including because the pass has been damaged or defaced in any way, or has not been purchased from Golf Australia or other authorised points of sale.

-SCALPING WARNING: The resale of tickets in certain circumstances is governed by ticket sales legislation and may attract criminal penalties.
+SCALPING WARNING: The resale of passes in certain circumstances is governed by ticket sales legislation and may attract criminal penalties.

 13. Entrants aged less than 18 years of age at the time of an event must obtain the consent of their parent or legal guardian to enter the competition and agree to the Outback Queensland Masters Terms and Conditions.
 An entrant under the age of 18 years of age can only participate if they are accompanied by a full paying competitor that is their parent or guardian (Note: Each entrant under the age of 18 years of age must have their own parent/ guardian).
 Persons aged less that 14 years old are ineligible to enter or participate in the Competition.
 All entries and attempted prize redemptions of persons who are ages less than 14 years old will be deemed invalid.

 CONDITIONS OF PLAY